SPECIALIST (Bilingual Spanish Preferred)

 to work varied hours including evenings, nights and weekends.

 problem solving skills.

-Location: Altadena, CA
+Location: Altadena and Pasadena, CA

 Acres is an equal opportunity employer and a drug free workplace.
 Therefore, the Agency does not discriminate, and does

 not permit its employees to discriminate against other employees or applicants